-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 18. Aside from Twitter trends and Facebook comments, they also work closely with Reddit.

 19. Users on Reddit usually end up posting the same targets, feeding into the swarm.
-The Florian Philippot video appeared on /r/The_Europe shortly after it was listed in the Discord group.
+The Philippot video appeared on /r/The_Europe shortly after it was listed in the Discord group.

 20. /r/The_Europe is very well-connected to /r/The_Donald — Reddit’s huge Donald Trump hub.
 The image below is r/The_Europe members warning each other about possibly compromised admins at r/The_Donald.